Satpal Maharaj: Recognition as a Social Figure

-Satpal Maharaj claims to be a very unassuming and non-violent person of a resigning will.
-He further adds that he has a natural love for the poor and the innocent.
-His heart allegedly would never bear the miseries of others and he would immediately share the sufferings of others.

-Since the early ages of his life, he has been a major social activist, bringing reforms for the betterment of the society.
-He had opened many non-profit clinics, stay homes, and brought other important services near to the people of remote areas, who do not have access to government schemes due to their geographical conditions.
-Until his teenage years, he became familiar with the problems faced by people living in mountainous remote areas of then Uttar Pradesh, and he out-reached to people living in such areas and stood with their demand of a separate state of Uttarakhand.
-He walked many marches with massive support for social causes.
-Also, he wanted to manifest the unmanifested in man by uniting the man's limited consciousness with the primordial, cosmic vibration.
-So, he set-up a socio-spiritual society, with the objective to uplift man from the morass of ignorance and superstition.
+Since the early years of his life, he has been a social activist, bringing about reforms.
+He has opened multiple non-profit clinics and brought other important services to the people of remote areas, who do not have access to government programs due to their geographical conditions.
+In his teenage years, he became familiar with the problems faced by people living in mountainous, remote areas of then-Uttar Pradesh, and he out-reached people living in such areas and supported their demand for a separate state of Uttarakhand.
+He set up a socio-spiritual society with the objective of uplifting mankind from the morass of ignorance and superstition.
 The society is called "Manav Utthan Sewa Samiti", with its headquarters in Delhi, India.

 Socio-Spiritual Initiatives

-He has taken many measures to bring about changes in the society, by the means of preaching spiritual knowledge, and establishment of a socio-spiritual organization Manav Utthan Sewa Samiti.
+He established a socio-spiritual organization called Manav Utthan Sewa Samiti.

 Manav Utthan Sewa Samiti

-He founded Manav Utthan Sewa Samiti.
-With the motive of preaching the meditation techniques called "Knowledge".
-He draws millions of people to his main ashrams in Haridwar and New Delhi.
+He founded Manav Utthan Sewa Samiti with the motive of preaching the meditation techniques called "Knowledge".
 The Society stands for sanskritizing the lower classes in the society and sharing with them the joys and sorrows of life as brethren by providing them with spiritual succor.
-It fights for their enjoying all rights and against atrocities on the lower castes and condemns depriving their entry into the place of worship.
-The society is proud that its following is derived from all communities.
+It fights for their rights and against atrocities on the lower castes and condemns depriving their entry into the place of worship.
 Community lunch and commune living is a common feature of society.

 Padyatras (Foot Marches)

-He headed many padayatras, both nationally and internationally, many noble social causes, and to bring awareness and peace in mankind.
-He is deeply connected to the motive of building a better, healthy, and contented society and has made many efforts to this end, as listed below:
+He headed many padayatras, both nationally and internationally, many social causes, and to bring awareness and peace.
+He is connected to the motive of building a better, healthy, and contented society and has made many efforts to this end, as listed below:

 Other Social Initiatives

-Shri Satpal Maharaj Ji has undertaken many social initiatives by the means of the M.U.S.S., from time to time and day by day, every initiative aimed at either meant to uplift one spiritually or to elevate mankind.
+Shri Satpal Maharaj Ji has undertaken many social initiatives by the means of the MUSS.